-If like me your focus is on growing your business, you don’t want to be spending all your time and energy getting into the technical ins and outs of your web hosting provider, you just want it to do what it’s supposed to do and forget about it, right?
+If like me, your focus is on growing your business, you don’t want to be spending all your time and energy getting into the technical ins and outs of your web hosting provider.
+I’m not that interested, to be frank.
+I just want it to work, and it does.

-I don’t expect any web hosting company to be 100% perfect, so if I had to be really nit-picky, here’s what I don’t like about SiteGround, however, can live perfectly happy with –
+I don’t expect any web hosting company to be 100% perfect, so if I had to be really nit-picky, here’s what I don’t like about SiteGround; however, I can live with –

 SiteGround does just that and much more.